Centre for IT-Intelligent Energy Systems (in cities)

 - Synergies with existing and new smart cities development projects

-The Centre is supported by Innovation Fund Denmark (formerly by the Danish Strategic Research Council).
+The centre is supported by Innovation Fund Denmark (formerly by the Danish Strategic Research Council) from 2014 to ultimo 2020.